 - support with personal and academic issues through our Student Life Centre on campus

 - a Buddy Scheme you can get involved in.

 Contact our International Student Support team on:

-Yes, you will continue paying tuition fees at the Home (UK & EU) rate, which is £9,250 for 2017/18.
+Yes, you will continue paying tuition fees at the Home (UK & EU) rate, which was £9,250 for 2018/19.
 There is no immediate change to your immigration status and associated fees as a result of the EU referendum.
 This will remain the case for the duration of your course.